givingbacksmiles/bootstrap-settlement/README.md

 5.  `rake db:migrate`
 6.  `rails s`
 7. Check out the links towards the bottom for some really awesome resources for Bootstrap 3 design!
+8. Begin designing and developing!
+Enjoy the time saver.

 ****